DNDi aims to deliver:

 Superbooster therapy paediatric HIV/TB: The drug rifampicin is the backbone of the regimen to treat TB in children.
 However, rifampicin reduces the “bioavailability” and hence the effectiveness of protease inhibitors such as LPV/r.
 This negative drug-drug interaction is a major challenge in treating kids infected with both HIV and TB.
 As part of its development of PI-based ARV regimens, DNDi carried out a pharmacokinetic (PK) study in 96 infants and young children co-infected with both HIV and TB at five sites in South Africa, to demonstrate the safety and effectiveness of “super-boosting,” which involves adding extra ritonavir to the LPV/r regimen.

 Final results show that LPV drug levels during HIV/TB co-treatment using the superboosting approach is as good as when children return to standard LPV/r-based antiretroviral therapy.
 Superboosting was safe and well tolerated.
-Results were shared with the South African government and WHO to support a change in guidelines for the management of HIV/TB co-infections in children, which was done in 2015 and 2016 respectively.
+Results were shared with WHO to support a change in guidelines for the management of HIV/TB co-infections in children, which was done in 2016.

 In 2017, a follow-on study currently awaiting ethical approval will examine the safety and efficacy of super-boosting with ritonavir powder and other solid antiretovirals including LPV/r pellets and dual NRTI dispersible tablets.